 Red Coat Ambassador-provide a standard first impression to Veterans, caregivers and families.
 Consists of greeting, providing information and directions.
 Escort Veterans in wheelchairs and other individuals to their destinations.
 Assist Veterans with the kiosks.
 Assist in keeping the front desk and waiting room areas clean.
 This position involves walking longer distances and pushing wheelchairs.
 Afternoon openings!

-Snoezelen Cart Volunteer-transport the cart to patients’ rooms who are interested in relaxing sounds and sights.
+Snoezelen Cart Volunteer-transport the cart to rooms of patients who are interested in relaxing sounds and sights.
 Some training is required.
 Opportunities Mondays-Fridays, mornings and afternoons.

 Occasional Volunteer opportunities: (certification not necessary)

 Last Roll Call Service of Remembrance Volunteer- making coffee, setting up the food table and serving refreshments.
-This takes place quarterly for about 2 hours.
+This takes place quarterly for about two hours.